-Our Trumpeter Watch "Report a Swan" page has links to Ebird maps of Trumpeter Swans across North America, a downloadable list of National Wildlife Refuges with Trumpeter Swan habitat, and a quick and easy online reporting form for your swan sighting to TTSS.
+Our Trumpeter Watch "Report a Swan" page has links to Ebird maps of Trumpeter Swans across North America, a downloadable list of National Wildlife Refuges with Trumpeter Swan habitat, and a downloadable list of zoos with Trumpeter Swans.
+Report a Swan page has a quick and easy online reporting form for your swan sighting to TTSS.
 Photograph by Richard Sonnen

 Seeing a Trumpeter Swan for the first time in a new place is very exciting!
 Seeing and reporting a swan with a neck collar or leg band is very helpful and strongly encouraged.
 Report your swan(s) to the Bird Banding Lab and to our Trumpeter Watch program.

 We do not encourage feeding of wild Trumpeter Swans.
 Please do not feed swans bread, crackers or other "human food".
 Trumpeter Swans eat the roots and tubers and other aquatic plants they find in shallow waters and those natural food sources are their best nutrition.
 Feeding swans "human food" or food that is rich in protein and calories can also contribute to "angel wing", a deformity of the wings which permanently prevents swans from flying.
 Photograph of cygnet with "angel wing" by Michael Kent.
 Watch our Facebook video of this cygnet with angel wing to better understand "angel wing" and how you can help prevent it (click on "Should I feed wild Trumpeter Swans?").